 Big Bend Library: Monday to Friday 12-5 pm.

 Q: Who can check out books from the library?

-A: Current LCAD students, faculty, staff and alumni in good standing (who do not owe the library more than $5.00 in late fee fines).
+A: Current LCAD students, faculty, staff and alumni in good standing.
 Members of the local community and other non-affiliated individuals may use the library and its materials during open hours but do not have circulation privileges.